How Do I Stop Overthinking Everything?

 “Joy couldn’t be present because I was so anxious about everything.
 Positivity felt so far away.”

-It steals your ability to feel okay in the moment you’re actually in.
+Your ability to feel okay in the moment you are actually in.

 How To Stop Overthinking In The Moment